farlee2121/Expecto.TestApi/README.md

 ```

 IMPORTANT: If a property test has more than one parameter, they must be bundled into a tuple.
 It looks about the same and behaves the same as one would expect.
 However, it is necessary to circumvent unknown arity issues (unknown number of arguments).

+## Design reasoning
+Key realizations that made this library possible are [described on my blog](https://spencerfarley.com/2021/10/08/testapi-in-fsharp-revised/)